seemyer/recipes/pumpkin_bread.md

 ## steps
 1. With the rack in the center of the oven, preheat to 325°F (with convection).
 Line the bottom of pan with parchment paper.
-2. Sift together the flour, baking soda, cinnamon and salt in a bowl and set aside.
+2. Sift together the flour, baking soda, cinnamon, nutmeg, cloves, and salt in a bowl and set aside.
 3. With a stand mixer fitted with the whisk attachment, beat together the sugar and eggs on medium speed until light and fluffy, about 5 minutes.
 4. Switch to low speed and slowly drizzle in the oil, taking your time.
-5. Add the bananas, sourdough discard, and vanilla, and continue to mix on low speed just until combined.
+5. Add the pumpkin puree and sourdough discard, and continue to mix on low speed just until combined.
 6. Use a rubber spatula to fold in the flour mixture until thoroughly combined.
 No flour streaks should be visible.
 7. Pour the batter into the prepared pan and sprinkle evenly with 1-2 tablespoons sugar.
 Bake for 55-60 minutes to an internal temperature of 200°F. The loaf should be golden brown on top and spring back when you press it.
 8. Let cool in the pan on a wire rack for 30 minutes, remove from the pan and let cool completely on the wire rack.
 Enjoy!